BBK-PiJ-2016-06/cw-temple/README.md

 Attempted to implement a limit of how many "bad moves" Explorer could make, but this often ended up in infinite loops or program crashes.

-# List of modified or created classes
+# List of modified or created classes used in solution

 Explorer.java